similarity-api/similarity-api-benchmarks/README.md

 This repository is the public home for all technical evaluations, experiments, and real-world demonstrations of **Similarity API**.

-We use this space to openly publish reproducible benchmarks, accuracy studies, performance comparisons, and practical examples that showcase where Similarity API provides exceptional advantages over traditional approaches — including fuzzy matching libraries, embeddings-based similarity, custom dedupe pipelines, and rule-based systems.
+We use this space to openly publish reproducible benchmarks, accuracy studies, performance comparisons, and practical examples that showcase where Similarity API is faster or simpler than local approaches — including fuzzy matching libraries, embeddings-based similarity, custom dedupe pipelines, and rule-based systems.

 Our philosophy is simple: